Articles » Latest Articles

 Sometimes a person will choose to have certain assets registered in a different legal owner’s name so that they can maintain anonymity about who ultimately owns these assets, for the sake of safety and privacy.

 For example, high-profile people like celebrities and politicians may choose to have a property registered under a different name so that their home address cannot be found on public records.
-This is legal.
+This is legal but if a client is seeking undue anonymity and is reluctant to divulge information pertinent to your business dealings then you should consider this a red flag.

 Concealing Assets